PumpInteractive/Statalike/README.md

 # Statalike

 A Static content plugin for CakePHP using Mardown-formatted text files.
+Very similar to the content implementation of the [Statamic](http://www.statamic.com) CMS.

 ## Installation